What causes marine battery fires?

 - 14 September 2022

-Lithium-ion batteries has, since the technology came out almost 20 years ago, made large scale electrification possible.
+Lithium-ion batteries has, since the technology reached the market in the early 90’s, made large scale electrification possible.
 Everything from cellphones, laptops to e-scooters, e-bikes, cars, trucks, and vessels now depend on lithium-ion batteries for power and energy.

 But apart from all its qualities, there is one challenge.
 Battery fires.

-As we put lithium-ion batteries in almost everything, headlines about fires in buses, cars and even e-bikes are becoming more common.
+As lithium-ion batteries are being used everywhere, headlines about fires in buses, cars and even e-bikes are becoming more common.
 And unfortunately, vessels are no exception to this development.
 This is not an industry secret, it’s just not a topic that is discussed openly.

 But we should.
 Safety should be top priority for all operators and shipowners, and to build safe vessels we need to understand the root cause of why batteries sometimes behave like this, and how to mitigate the risks.